Approved Service Changes

 In an effort to improve the passenger experience and regional coordination among transit agencies, GoTriangle, GoRaleigh and GoCary are working to make fare pricing structures, policies and technology offerings consistent across agencies.

 Mobile ticketing eliminates the need for paper tickets and can help speed up the boarding process.
-This level of technology also allows transit agencies to track an individual customer’s purchases so that customers who buy single-day passes never spend more in a week or month than those who buy seven-day or 31-day passes.
-This benefit, called fare capping, is particularly beneficial for those who may not be able to buy more than a one-day pass at a time.
+This level of technology also allows transit agencies to administer fare capping.
+This involves tracking an individual customer’s purchases so that customers who buy single-day passes never spend more in a week or month than those who buy seven-day or 31-day passes.
+This benefit is particularly helpful for those who may not be able to buy more than a one-day pass at a time.
 Fare capping administered through mobile ticketing will automatically provide riders an extended pass once the payment threshold for the pass has been reached, allowing everyone to realize the same multi-ride savings.

 Because of usage and customer feedback, the Go OnDemand pilot started in January 2018 would be discontinued and replaced with a new pilot program, “Transit Connect.”